MicrosoftDocs/azure-docs/articles/defender-for-iot/organizations/appliance-catalog/hpe-proliant-dl20-gen11-(nhp-2lff).md

 ---
 title: HPE ProLiant DL20 Gen 11 (NHP 2LFF) for OT monitoring in SMB/ L500 deployments - Microsoft Defender for IoT
-description: Learn about the HPE ProLiant DL20 Gen 11 Plus appliance when used for OT monitoring with Microsoft Defender for IoT in SMB deployments. ms.date: 04/09/2024 ms.topic: reference
+description: Learn about the HPE ProLiant DL20 Gen 11 (NHP 2LFF) appliance when used for OT monitoring with Microsoft Defender for IoT in SMB deployments. ms.date: 04/09/2024 ms.topic: reference
 ---